-- Attended a sample of stock counts and performed independent count procedures (on site and remotely) at several locations by targeting high value items such as engines, and physically inspected a sample of inventory items to verify the existence of the sampled assets in the inventory listing. - Obtained third party confirmations to verify the existence of inventory assets in the custody of the third parties. - Agreed a sample of aircraft and engine asset additions to third party invoices and contracts. - For transfers of PPE to inventory, we compared the carrying amount of inventory at the time of transfer to the lower of cost or net realisable value. - Assessed the methodology and verified/assessed the data and assumptions underlying the net realisable value (core value). - Evaluated the adequacy of the disclosures made in Notes D1 and K5 in the financial report, in light of the requirements of the Australian Accounting Standards.
+- Attended a sample of stock counts and performed independent on site count procedures at several locations by targeting high value items such as engines, and physically inspected a sample of inventory items to verify the existence of the sampled assets in the inventory listing. - Obtained third party confirmations to verify the existence of inventory assets in the custody of the third parties. - Agreed a sample of aircraft and engine asset additions to third party invoices and contracts. - For transfers of PPE to inventory, we compared the carrying amount of inventory at the time of transfer to the lower of cost or net realisable value. - Assessed the appropriateness of data and assumptions underlying the net realisable value (core value). - Evaluated the adequacy of the disclosures made in Notes D1 and K5 in the financial report, in light of the requirements of the Australian Accounting Standards.